 The Best Dressier Shoe for Big & Heavy Guys

 If you want a shoe that is a bit shinier and easier to dress up than the Neil M’s, then you should check out Florsheim.
 Specifically, their Midtown Plain Toe Oxford.
-It is an absolutely beautiful shoe that is available in black or brown, not to mention widths up to XX-Wide!
-The well cushioned and removable footbed will keep you comfortable no matter how long you are on your feet during the day.
-While this shoe is not quite a durable as our #1 recommendation, it is a very nice shoe that can be had for almost half the price.
+It is an absolutely beautiful shoe that can elevate almost any outfit.
+The well-cushioned and removable footbed will keep you comfortable no matter how long you are on your feet during the day.
+While this shoe is not quite as durable as our #1 recommendation, it is a very nice shoe that can last for several years.

 The Best Budget Slip On Dress Shoe For Heavy Guys